Hurricane Helene: Public Health Department Closures

 Multi-Unit Housing

 SHS travels through ductwork, hallways, and windows—exposing residents in multi-unit housing to unwanted toxins.
 In SC, over 206,000 multi-unit housing residents experienced SHS infiltration in their homes in the past year.
 Division of Tobacco Prevention and Control staff provide education and resources to assist with smoke-free and tobacco-free policies in this setting.
-Click here to access a free guide to implementing a smoke-free public housing policy.
+The National Housing Law Project developed a free guide to assist those interested in implementing a smoke-free public housing policy.

 Smoke-Free Palmetto State Certification